 The valve should be periodically checked for proper operation.
 This can be easily done by reducing the spring compression from its current pressure setting.

-Eventually the poppet must open and begin to discharge liquid or gas under pressure.
+Eventually the poppet should open and begin to discharge liquid.
 Make sure that the discharge is properly piped to a safe area in order avoid any personal injury